DSOlab/StrainTool/README.md

     $> ./StrainTensor.py [...] --help

 will show the help message on screen).
-Users can controll `StrainTensor.py`'s behaviour via a variety of available switches.
+Users can control `StrainTensor.py`'s behaviour via a variety of available switches.

 ## Basic Usage